 |Find a quiet place where you can be alone; on your bed or sofa, for instance.|

-I know, I know: you hear the M word and you think of yoga tops and chanting OHM into your belly button while you sit cross-legged on the floor, of painful knees and ankles.
+I know, I know: you hear the M word and you think of yoga tops and chanting OHM into your belly button while you sit cross-legged on the floor, with painful knees and ankles.
 Perhaps you’ve done it before and experienced nothing but stuff going on in your brain – two songs at once and your shopping list for tonight.
 It all felt like a bit of a waste of time.
 And how do you even know if you’re doing it right?

 Meditation is checking in with yourself, just to sit still and be alone.
 If you can do that for 20-30 minutes, consider yourself an expert.